to stay in Sydney?

 getting to Pittwater Youth Hostel is fun.
 Although if you have a

 heavy backpack less so.
-Travel up to Church Point in Sydney's Northern
+Travel up to Church Point in the Northern

 Beaches on the banks of 'Pittwater'.
 Get the ferry across the water.